renc/coding_exercises/README.md

 step 1. another implement of the quick sort algorithm, an exercise
 from the course [Algorithms: Design and Analysis, Part 1 at coursera.org]
 step 2. to compute the total number of comparisons used to sort the given  array, and the number of comparisons depends on which elements are chosen as pivots;

+dragButton.py       at 2014/8/25.
+Qt+pySide: drag&drop buttons;
+stylesheetButton.py at 2014/8/25.
+Qt+pySide: custom define the style sheet of a button.